Dogo Onsen 道後温泉

-Dogo Onsen is located in the main tourist hub of Matsuyama and is a five-minute walk from the Dogo tram stop along a bustling shopping arcade.
+Dogo Onsen is located in the main tourist hub of Matsuyama and is a five-minute walk from the Dogo Onsen tram stop along a bustling shopping arcade.

 If you are heading to Dogo from JR Matsuyama Station, take the #5 tram.
 You'll get there in about 30 minutes.

-You can also take the nostalgic Botchan train, a steam train locomotive.
-This service runs less frequently, but is a lovely experience.
+You can also take the nostalgic Botchan train, modeled after a steam locomotive.
+This service runs less frequently but is a lovely experience.

 If heading to Dogo from Matsuyama Airport, Airport Limousine buses run directly there.

 To minimize your travel time, consider staying in one of Dogo's many ryokan or inns.
-Most are within ten minutes' walk of the main bathhouse.
+Most are within ten minutes' walk of the three public bathhouses.

-The bathhouse in the Hayao Miyazaki film "Spirited Away" was inspired by Dogo Onsen
+It is believed that the bathhouse in the Hayao Miyazaki film "Spirited Away" was based on Dogo Onsen

 Legend has it that the waters healed a deity's illness in ancient times

 The Dogo Onsen building as you see it today was built in 1894

-Take in the stunning exterior of Dogo Onsen.
-A three-level wooden building topped by a watchtower with red glass windows and a decorative metal heron, the symbol of the onsen, which dots the interiors of the building.
-Wander through the onsen's labyrinthine passageways to soak up the lively, though relaxed atmosphere.
+Take in the stunning exterior of Dogo Onsen building.
+It is a three-level wooden building with a watchtower with red glass windows topped by an egret, the symbol of the onsen.
+Egrets also feature inside the building.
+Wander through the labyrinthine passageways to soak up the lively, though relaxed atmosphere.

 There is also the opportunity to tour the bath used by the Imperial Family.

-Dogo Onsen is the area's main draw, but many other baths are available for your bathing pleasure.
-Visit Tsubaki No Yu, a stylish and modern bathhouse with the same bracingly hot waters as Dogo.
+The Dogo Onsen main building is the area's main draw, but many other baths are available for your bathing pleasure.
+Visit Tsubaki No Yu, a stylish and modern bathhouse with the same bracingly hot waters as the Dogo Onsen main building.
 The mineral-rich baths will leave your skin silky soft.
-Frequented by locals, bathing here allows you to escape the hustle and bustle of Dogo Onsen.
+Frequented by locals, bathing here allows you to feel Dogo Onsen's vibrant atmosphere.

 After a bath, try some of the delicious cuisine available in the Dogo area.
 One local specialty is taimeshi, a hearty dish of rice cooked with sea bream.
 Sometimes the sea bream is cooked, while at other places it's served raw sashimi style.